GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Methodology

+\\ Due to some difficulty in computing the second term, we again use the chain rule of MI.
+We can decompose the second term, and we have a more extended expression:

-Observing the first two terms in (\ref{eq:PGIB_d1}), we obviously recognize that they are opposite, meaning the first MI wants to increase, and the second one wants to decrease.
-But, after enough training time, these two terms force each other, where an increase in \begin{small}$I(Y;G_{sub},G_{p})$\end{small} leads to an increase in the \begin{small}$I(G_{p};Y,G_{sub})$\end{small} that is different behavior than (\ref{eq:PGIB_d1}).
-So, we exclude the second MI term from our optimization objective to prevent this misalignment:
+\\ Observing the first two terms in (\ref{eq:PGIB_d1}), we recognize that they are opposite, meaning the first MI tends to increase, and the second one tends to decrease.
+However, after enough training time, these two terms compensate each other, where an increase in \begin{small}$I(Y;G_{sub},G_{p})$\end{small} leads to an increase in the \begin{small}$I(G_{p};Y,G_{sub})$\end{small} that is different behavior than (\ref{eq:PGIB_d1}).
+We therefore exclude the second MI term from our optimization objective to prevent this misalignment:

+\\ For an approximate derivation to support the exclusion of this term in (\ref{eq:PGIB_d1}), at first, we can write: